10 Day Tasmanian Wonders Coach Tour

 • 4 Day 4: Cradle Mountain - Burnie

 Today your journey reaches new heights – quite literally with a visit to the 1,545-metre Cradle Mountain, your backdrop as you explore Dove Lake on your Cradle Mountain tour, the wild alpine moorlands here are natural magnet for lovers of the wilderness.
 The spectacular and pristine wilderness of Cradle Mountain is home to the mysterious and secretive Tasmanian Devil.
 You’ll love the next adventure today, a MAKE TRAVEL MATTER® Experience.
 A Day Keeper tour at Devils @ Cradle will lead you through the sanctuary and provide you with a thorough insight into its operation.
-By joining this tour you will be directly supporting the conservation of this threatened species.
+When joining this tour you will be directly supporting these animals and threatened species conservation.
 Leave the Central Highlands after an uplifting day and head towards the scenic north-west coast for your overnight stay.

 • 5 Day 5: Burnie - Launceston